 βDUE=148+40*log(aDUE) (2)

-The calculation of the path-loss will be used to calculate the value of the received power, both for the desired signal power and the interference signal powers at the CUEs and DUEs in which SINR calculation depends on these received powers.
-So do it influence the calculation of throughput.
+The calculation of path loss will be used to calculate the value of the received power, both for the desired signal power and the interference signal powers at the CUEs and DUEs in which SINR calculation depends on these received powers.
+So it influences the calculation of throughput.
 The expected receive power and the interference powers can be measured using (3).